BrianWeiHaoMa/bazarrbulksync/README.md

 docker pull wayhowma/bazarrbulksync:latest
 ```

-After replacing `/my_absolute_path` below with the directory path that you want to mount (this is the place you would like to store the BazarrBulkSync's config file and log file), you can run BazarrBulkSync:
+After replacing `/my_absolute_path` below with the directory path that you want to mount (this is the place you would like to store BazarrBulkSync's config file and log file), you can run BazarrBulkSync:
 ```
 docker run --rm -v /my_absolute_path:/app wayhowma/bazarrbulksync --help
 ```
 You should create a [config file](#config-file-template) in the mounted directory `/my_absolute_path`.

 ### Config File Template
 It is recommended to create the config file `bazarrbulksync_cli.yaml` in the same working directory as the one where you want to run BazarrBulkSync.
-This allows you to easily run the BazarrBulkSync each time without need to respecify the parameters.
+This allows you to easily run BazarrBulkSync each time without need to respecify the parameters.
 The content of `bazarrbulksync_cli.yaml` should follow the template below.
 ```yaml
 # bazarrbulksync_cli.yaml